yorinasub17/packer-plugin-git-shell-automated-testing/README.md

 # packer-plugin-git-shell-automated-testing

-Public repo containing scripts for automated testing of packer-plugin-git-shell
+Public repo containing scripts for automated testing of packer-plugin-git-shell.